Dog Tag Set

 Later Vietnam War US Army Style (June 1969 to current)

-Line #1 Last Name FARUCCI
+Line #1 Last Name SPEDINI

-Line #2 First Name, MI MICHAEL D
+Line #2 First Name, MI FRANK D

 Line #3 Social Security Number 123-45-6789